HaoZhu02/uspto_parse/README.md

 Credit to (with changes and alterations): https://github.com/TamerKhraisha/uspto-patent-data-parser/tree/master?tab=readme-ov-file

-**Python Version Requirement (at least): 3.10.11**
+**Python Version Requirement (at least): 3.10.11** *Currently only tested for XML4 so patents 2003-present*

 ## Execution Instructions (assuming downloaded all files from this repo - as well as in console in the correct directory):